kbeaugrand/PostSharp.Dnx/README.md

 ## Limitations

 1. It works only with .NET Framework.
 CoreCLR is not yet supported.
-2. The code has been tested against DNX v1.0.0-beta8-15564.
-Make sure you have installed the *unstable* version of DNX.
+2. The code has been tested against DNX v1.0.0-rc1-update1.
+You may need to modify the source code to build it for a different version of DNX.